V3R v1.4 — What's New

 Pick a page from a multi-page companion file

-How: + Add Layer → choose a multi-page PDF → pick a page from the grid → continue with the existing mapping flow.
+How: + Add Layer → choose a multi-page PDF → pick a page from the grid.

 Mapping manager